perxpective/Cybersecurity-Therapy/SMW/Exam/SMW Exam Summary.md

 	- **Strong and Diverse Security Measures:**
 		- Employs cryptography, multiple secret keys, third-party authorization to create a strong secure defense
 		- Passwords are not sent over networks and secret keys are encrypted
+- **What information does a Ticket Granting Ticket (TGT) contain?**
+	- Client name
+	- IP address
+	- Timestamp

 ### Kerberos Process
 - **Components of Kerberos:**